-(18) "Number of previous violations" means the number of prior violations of the same or a similar nature for which the department has taken a license action or assessed a civil penalty.
+(21) "Number of previous violations" means the number of prior violations of the same or a similar nature for which the department has taken a license action or assessed a civil penalty.

-(19) "Person" means any individual, firm, corporation, partnership, company, association, or joint stock association, and the legal successor thereof.

-(20) "Person in charge" means an individual responsible for the supervision of employees and the management of any shellfish operation.
+(22) "Person in charge" means an individual responsible for the supervision of employees and the management of any shellfish operation.

-(21) "Public health threat" is either:
+(23) "Public health threat" is either: